Ludovico Sforza: Downfall and aftermath

 Ludovico chose to flee, and on 1 September 1499, left Milan together with his sons and his brother Ascanio took refuge in Innsbruck with Emperor Maximilian I of Habsburg.
 Three of the Sanseverino brothers, Galeazzo, Fracasso and Antonio Maria came with him to Innsbruck, however Gian Francesco instead switched sides and went to the service of the King of France.
-Immediately after the departure of the Ludovico, thanks in part to a revolt of the Milanese people oppressed by taxes, Trivulzio entered triumphantly in Milan.
+Immediately after the departure of Ludovico, thanks in part to a revolt of the Milanese people oppressed by taxes, Trivulzio entered triumphantly in Milan.
 This event marked the start of a period of wars and foreign invasions in the Italian peninsula.
 Machiavelli directly blamed Ludovico and the policy he carried out, a judgment which many historians have agreed with over the centuries.

 In Venice there were rumors that Ludovico, now in Germany, had gone mad.
 It was said that he had converted to Islam, had stabbed his son-in-law Galeazzo to death and wounded his brother Ascanio, and that he had been imprisoned.
 These rumors were, however, false.
 In Milan, the local population suffered under the occupation by the French.
 Upon hearing of this, Ludovico hired a Swiss mercenary army at the beginning of 1500.
 With the help of his brother Ascanio and the Sanseverino brothers, he was able to regain possession of Milan.
 Here, almost redeemed in the eyes of the Milanese, he declared to the people that he was now much delighted by the "craft of arms", and that "he liked the name of captain more than of lord".